-Toast the nuts: Toast the pecans or nuts in a large frying pan over medium heat, stirring frequently, until fragrant, 8 to 10 minutes.
+Toast the nuts.
+Toast the nuts in a large frying pan over medium heat, stirring frequently, until fragrant, 8 to 10 minutes.
 Transfer to a large plate and cool completely, about 20 minutes.

-Finely chop the nuts: Finely chop the nuts or pulse in a food processor fitted with the blade attachment into a fine meal.
+Finely chop the nuts.
+Finely chop the nuts or transfer the nuts to a food processor fitted with the blade attachment and process into a fine meal; set aside.

-Combine the dry ingredients: Whisk the flour, chopped nuts, cinnamon, salt, and cayenne together in a medium bowl; set aside.
+Combine the dry ingredients.
+Place the flour, chopped nuts, cinnamon, salt, and cayenne in a medium bowl and whisk to combine; set aside.

-Heat the oven and prepare the baking sheets: Meanwhile, arrange 2 racks to divide the oven into thirds and heat to 350°F. Line 2 baking sheets with parchment paper.
+Heat the oven and prepare the baking sheets.
+Arrange 2 racks to divide the oven into thirds and heat to 350°F. Line 2 baking sheets with parchment paper.
 Place the remaining 1 cup of powdered sugar in a pie plate or large, shallow bowl.

 Nut substitutions: You can substitute an equal weight (not volume) of almonds, walnuts, cashews, pine nuts, or pistachios for the pecans, or use any combination of these nuts.